Portland Community College | Portland, Oregon Portland Community College

 Typical Duties and Responsibilities

-1. Manages STEP Grant program, which includes: monitoring compliance with grant conditions and terms, maintaining intake and accountability procedures, maintaining grant records, and/or performing other related activities.
+1. Manages Career Pathways and STEP programs, which includes: monitoring compliance with multiple federal, state, and private grants, maintaining intake and accountability procedures, and maintaining grant reporting and records.

 3. Analyzes, reviews, and develops administrative and programmatic systems, procedures and data to ensure effectiveness of programs and compliance with internal and external requirements.